 Xuasao Hutang Rice Noodles Bar

 Xuasao Hutang Rice Noodles Bar is founded by a couple.
-They use different fishes and sea food to cook Hutang, a kind of soup.
+They use different fish and sea food to cook Hutang, a kind of soup.
 It features a sticky and fresh taste with an amber-like color.

 Cailinji Hot and Dry Noodles Bar